femastudios/enums/README.md

 }
 ```

-As you can see, the task of instantiating the enum is completely handed off to the library user, thus allowing any kind of complex logic.
+As you can see, the task of instantiating the enum is completely handed off to the programmer, thus allowing any kind of complex logic.

 Similarly to the const implementation, the methods to be considered must be `private`, `static` and start with `ENUM_`.